Yasmani Grandal Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.
+- The pitching staff for the Rays has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Rays' 2.80 team ERA ranks first among all league pitching staffs.
+- The Rays' 2.74 team ERA ranks first among all MLB pitching staffs.

-- Rays pitchers combine to surrender nine home runs (0.5 per game), the first-fewest in baseball.
+- Rays pitchers combine to allow 14 home runs (0.6 per game), the fewest in baseball.

-- McClanahan (4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched) gets the start for the Rays, his fifth of the season.
+- McClanahan (4-0) takes the mound for the Rays in his sixth start of the season.
+He has a 1.86 ERA in 29 2/3 innings pitched, with 37 strikeouts.

-- The left-hander last pitched on Sunday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up four hits.
+- His last appearance came on Saturday against the Chicago White Sox, when the lefty tossed six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.